paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

   (A) The term “budget” has the meaning given that term in [section 231(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/f&num=0&edition=prelim).

-  (B) The term “defense budget materials” has the meaning given that term in [section 231(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/f&num=0&edition=prelim).e
+  (B) The term “defense budget materials” has the meaning given that term in [section 231(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/f&num=0&edition=prelim).

   (C) The term “proposed transfer of estimated nuclear budget request authority” means, in preparing a budget, a request for the Secretary of Defense to transfer an estimated amount of the proposed budget authority of the Secretary to the Secretary of Energy for purposes relating to nuclear weapons.

-**(g) Semiannual Briefings.—**
+**(g) Semiannual Updates on Council Meetings.—**

-(1) Not later than February 1 and August 1 of each year, the Council shall provide to the congressional defense committees a briefing on, with respect to the six-month period preceding the briefing—
+(1) Not later than February 1 and August 1 of each year, the Council shall provide to the congressional defense committees a semiannual update including, with respect to the six-month period preceding the update—

   (A) the dates on which the Council met; and

   (B) except as provided by paragraph (2), a summary of any decisions made by the Council pursuant to subsection (d) at each such meeting and the rationale for and options that informed such decisions.

-(2) The Council shall not be required to include in a briefing under paragraph (1) the matters described in subparagraph (B) of that paragraph with respect to decisions of the Council relating to the budget of the President for a fiscal year if the budget for that fiscal year has not been submitted to Congress under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim) as of the date of the briefing.
+(2) The Council shall not be required to include in a semiannual update under paragraph (1) the matters described in subparagraph (B) of that paragraph with respect to decisions of the Council relating to the budget of the President for a fiscal year if the budget for that fiscal year has not been submitted to Congress under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim) as of the date of the semiannual update.

+(3) The Council may provide a semiannual update under paragraph (1) either in the form of a briefing or a written report.

 ### Statutory Notes

 #### Amendments
 2021—Subsec. (d)(9) to (12).
 Pub.
-L. 116–283, § 1632(a), added subsec.
-(9) and redesignated former subsecs.
+L. 116–283, § 1632(a), added par.
+(9) and redesignated former pars.
 (9) to (11) as (10) to (12), respectively.

 Subsec. (g).
 Pub.
 L. 116–283, § 1631(a), amended subsec. (g) generally.
 Prior to amendment, subsec. (g) related to semiannual briefings to Congress.